Berlin’s bustling creative scene

 As an open-minded, welcoming city, Berlin offers a high quality of life.
 The mix of cultures meeting in the capital, in addition to the active creative scene and growing startup economy, provide a healthy climate for businesses and young entrepreneurs in the area.

 Berlin is also home to some of the world’s acclaimed and independent galleries, attracting collectors from around the world.
 Besides large museums like the Pergamon, there are a growing number of exhibition spaces like the C/O Gallery and Berlinische Galerie, where emerging talent can stage exhibitions alongside more established artists.

 Kulturherbst – Cultural Autumn

-Summer is over, and although the weather may be cooling off, the creative scene heats up during Berlin’s Kulturherbst - cultural autumn.
+When summer is over the weather may be cooling off but the creative scene heats up during Berlin’s Kulturherbst - cultural autumn.
 With events happening all over the city throughout the year, every autumn the cultural season kicks off with big annual events.
 Some of the key creative events happening this season include:

 The Long Night of Museums - Museumsnacht